alberthun/legacy-sense-docs/guides/001-devices/003-android-sdk.md

 ### SDK Initialization

-For Sixgill hosted applications, initialise SDK before actually enabling it in your application:
+For Sixgill hosted applications, initialize SDK before actually enabling it in your application:

 ```java
 /**